-For prospective students navigating graduate application requirements during the COVID-19 pandemic, the GRE and GMAT testing requirements are now considered optional as of April 9 for anyone applying to a non-law graduate program that begins in the 2020-21 academic year.
-(Summer 2020 through Spring 2021).
+The GRE and GMAT testing requirements are now considered optional for anyone applying to a non-law graduate program.
 Two exceptions remain in place.
 A test will still be required if you have a bachelor's degree from a non-graded institution or you have earned the equivalent of a 3-year bachelor's degree overseas.

 Choosing to include a GMAT or GRE score may make your application more competitive in some situations.
-The Graduate Admissions team will be auditing its files and reaching out to impacted applicants regarding the change and your options.
-Prospective students are invited to contact Graduate Admissions anytime at email@example.com or 206-220-8010 to discuss this new policy.
+Prospective students are invited to contact Graduate Admissions anytime at email@example.com or 206-220-8010 to discuss this test-optional policy.

-Testing agencies have worked to provide alternatives to site-based tests that are unavailable currently.
+Testing agencies have worked to provide alternatives to site-based tests.
 The latest information is noted below and we will update as we learn more.

 Do not hesitate to contact our Student Financial Services Office today at 206-220-8020 or firstname.lastname@example.org with any financial aid questions.
 Information regarding your financial aid award will be communicated through your Seattle University email account.

-You will receive an invitation to participate in a University orientation for either Summer or Fall 2020.
+You will receive an invitation to participate in a University orientation for Summer Quarter 2023.
 Contact your program for more information about department orientations and advising.